 Utilizing resources to find private party boats for sale is an easy process.
 Private party sellers can beneficial or have drawbacks.

-Pro’s To Buying From A Private Party
+Pro’s To Buying A Boat From A Private Seller

 A private seller will not offer new boats, but they can be nearly new.
 Some boat owners fall into financial distress or other situations that force the sale of the vessel.
 It is likely to find a boat that is still under factory warranty at a fraction of the cost of buying new from a dealer.

-Cons To Buying From A Private Party
+Cons To Buying Boat From Private Seller

 Again, it can be challenging to know how well the boat was maintained except for cosmetic wear.
 Have the vessel inspected by a mechanic before committing to purchase.
 The cost of a mechanic can save thousands in the long run.